-The Watch Commander or a designated member should submit an incident report to the Administrative Services Bureau Commander.
+The on-duty Sergeant or Jail Supervisoror a designated member should submit an incident report to the Administrative Services Bureau Commander.
 A crime report should also be written regarding the escape.
 The incident report should focus on events and physical plant weaknesses that contributed to the escape.
 The Administrative Services Bureau Commander should review the reports, interview involved parties and develop action plans to minimize the risk of future occurrences.